grafana/thema/docs/authoring/authoring.md

-# Basic Scuemata Writing
+# Basic Thema Writing

-The first, most basic task to be done with scuemata is to write a lineage.
+The first, most basic task to be done with thema is to write a lineage.

 Writing lineages is fundamentally similar to any other schema-writing system: you're defining a specification for what data is supposed to look like.
-Two things are different with scuemata:
+Two things are different with thema:

 1. You're writing schemas in CUE, rather than whatever other language you may be accustomed to
 2. You're defining those schema _within_ a larger, well-defined structure - the lineage - which groups those schema together and enforces certain requirements.